UC3Music/songbook-tools/extra-tools/README.md

 # README

-- [songbook-dump-index.py](songbook-dump-index.py) - Given a generated LaTeX songbook, dump the index of the PDF to a file-avoiding manifest file for blacklisting and avoiding duplicates.
+- [pdf-index-to-file.py](pdf-index-to-file.py) - Given a pdf file, dump the index to a plain-text file.
+Can be used for, given a pdf songbook generated via LaTeX, generate a file-avoiding manifest file for blacklisting and avoiding duplicates, that is passed to [song-directory-to-songbook.py](/song-directory-to-songbook.py) with the `--manifest` parameter.

 - [song-directory-strip.py](song-directory-strip.py) - Given a directory composed by minimally markuped songs, strip from all the chords.